-Already in 1973 Iachello {\em et al.} \cite{Iachello:1972nu} were able to obtain a good reproduction of all the existing nucleon form factor data using a Vector Meson Dominance (VMD) model introducing an intrinsic form factor to describe the internal structure of the nucleon.
-If one plots the ratio $G_E/G_M$, the results of the original fit decrease with $Q^2$ and cross zero at about $8~GeV^2$.
-In 1996 Holzwarth \cite{Holzwarth} has shown that the simple Skyrme soliton model, with vector meson corrections and with the nucleon initial and final states boosted to the Breit Frame, leads to $G^p_E$ that decreases with $Q^2$ and crosses zero at $10~GeV^2$.
-In this case the crossing is due to a zero in the Skyrme model form factor as explained also in Ref.~\cite{Holzwarth02}.
-In 1995 using a constituent quark model Cardarelli {\em et al.} \cite{Cardarelli:1995dc} have calculated the e.m. form factors of the nucleon in a light front approach fitting the SLAC data ~\cite{Hohler,Walker} by means of form factors for the constituent quarks.
-Frank {\em et al.} \cite{Frank:1995pv} in 1996 have constructed a relativistic light cone constituent quark model and calculated the electric and magnetic form factors of the proton.
-If one plots their calculations as a ratio of the electric and magnetic form factors one can see a strong decrease with $Q^2$ due to the presence of a zero in the electric form factor at $Q^2~=~6~GeV^2$ \cite{Miller:2002}.
-In 1999~ \cite{ts99} with a simple non relativistic quark model, the hCQM~ \cite{pl,sig}, boosting the initial and final state to the Breit Frame and considering relativistic corrections to the non relativistic current \cite{mds} we have shown explicitly that the decrease is a relativistic effect \cite{ts99,rap} and it disappears without these corrections \cite{ts99,rap,fra99}.
-This calculation makes use of the nucleon form factors previously determined in \cite{mds}.
-Using a chiral CQM and a point form dynamics the Pavia-Graz group \cite{Wagenbrunn:2000es,Boffi:2001zb} has shown a good reproduction of the form factors and a decrease of the ratio up to $4~GeV^2$.
-A similar reproduction \cite{Merten:2002nz} is obtained also within a Bethe Salpeter approach to a constituent quark model with an instanton based interaction \cite{Loring:2001kx}.
-Using the MIT Bag model a sharp decrease with $Q^2$ of the ratio is expected and a change of sign at $Q^2~=1.5~GeV^2$.
-The inclusion of the pion cloud not only improves the static properties of the model and restores the chiral symmetry, but also the behavior of the ratio $G^p_E/G^p_M$ \cite{Lu:1997sd,Lu:1999np,Lu:yc}.
-Interesting results are also obtained from LQCD calculations extrapolated to the chiral limit \cite{Thomas4}.
-Finally we can say that the VMD fit by Iachello \cite{Iachello2004,Bijker:2004yu} the extended VMD model by Lomon \cite{Lomon:2002jx}, the soliton model calculation by Holzwarth \cite{Holzwarth,Holzwarth02}, the calculation by Miller \cite{Miller:2002} and the relativistic two quark spectator model calculation by Ma \emph{et al.}\cite{Ma} describe the new Jlab data quite well.
-Moreover the electric form factor of the proton is well described also by an explicit quark-diquark model \cite{elena}.
+In 1973 Iachello {\em et al.} \cite{Iachello:1972nu} were able to obtain a good reproduction of all the existing nucleon form factor data using a Vector Meson Dominance (VMD) model introducing an intrinsic form factor to describe the internal structure of the nucleon.
+If the ratio $G_E/G_M$ is plotted, the results of the original fit decrease with $Q^2$ and cross zero at about $8~GeV^2$.
+In 1996 Holzwarth \cite{Holzwarth} showed that the simple Skyrme soliton model, with vector meson corrections and with the initial and final nucleon states boosted to the Breit Frame, leads to a $G^p_E$ that decreases with $Q^2$ and crosses zero at $10~GeV^2$.
+In this case the crossing is due to a zero in the Skyrme model form factor as it is also explained in Ref.~\cite{Holzwarth02}.
+In 2000 Cardarelli and Simula \cite{Cardarelli:2000} using light cone constituent quark models extracted $G^p_M$ from the matrix elements of the y-component of the current, and showed that the decreasing of the ratio is due to the Melosh rotations.
+In 1996, Frank {\em et al.} \cite{Frank:1995pv} have constructed a relativistic light cone constituent quark model and calculated the electric and magnetic form factors of the proton.
+If their calculations are plotted as a ratio of the electric and magnetic form factors, one can see a strong decrease with $Q^2$ due to the presence of a zero in the electric form factor at $Q^2~=~6~GeV^2$ \cite{Miller:2002}.
+In 1999~ with the hypercentral Constituent Quark Model (hCQM)~ \cite{pl,sig}, boosting the initial and final state to the Breit Frame and considering relativistic corrections to the non relativistic current \cite{mds}, we showed explicitly that the decrease is a relativistic effect and it disappears without these corrections \cite{ts99,rap,fra99}.
+This calculation made use of the nucleon form factors previously determined in \cite{mds}.
+Using a chiral CQM and a point form dynamics, the Pavia-Graz group \cite{Wagenbrunn:2000es,Boffi:2001zb} obtained a good reproduction of the form factors up to $4~GeV^2$ and a decrease of the ratio.
+A similar reproduction \cite{Merten:2002nz} has also been obtained within a Bethe Salpeter approach to a constituent quark model with an instanton based interaction \cite{Loring:2001kx}.
+Using the MIT Bag model, a sharp decrease with $Q^2$ of the ratio is expected and a change of sign at $Q^2~=1.5~GeV^2$.
+The inclusion of the pion cloud not only improves the static properties of the model and restores the chiral symmetry, but also the behaviour of the ratio $G^p_E/G^p_M$ \cite{Lu:1997sd,Lu:1999np,Lu:yc}.
+Lattice QCD calculations extrapolated to the chiral limit \cite{Thomas4} give rise to interesting results.
+Finally we can say that the new VMD fit by Iachello and Wan \cite{Iachello2004} and Iachello and Bijker \cite{Bijker:2004yu}, the extended VMD model by Lomon \cite{Lomon:2002jx}, the soliton model calculation by Holzwarth \cite{Holzwarth,Holzwarth02}, the calculation by Miller \cite{Miller:2002} and the relativistic two quark spectator model calculation by Ma \emph{et al.}\cite{Ma} describe the new Jlab data quite well.
 For reviews on the subject the readers are referred to ~\cite{Gao:2003ag,dejager}.